emacs-pe/http.el/README.md

 If you want to use a custom function to prettify the response body you need to add it to `http-pretty-callback-alist`, the function is called without arguments.
+Examples:

-For example, to use [json-reformat][] for responses with content-type "application/json":
++ To use [json-reformat][] in responses with content-type "application/json":

         (require 'json-reformat)